 The maternity leave under Congolese law consists of a suspension of the employment contract during 14 consecutive weeks, of which a maximum of eight weeks after delivery and six before delivery.
 During this period, the mother is entitled to two thirds of her pay (benefits included).
 The employer may not terminate the employment contract during this period.

 When a mother breastfeeds her child, she is entitled to two half-hour rests a day to allow her to breastfeed.
 These rest periods shall be remunerated as working time.

 Incapacity to work

-Where the worker is unable to provide his services as a result of sickness or accident, he is entitled to two thirds of his remuneration (benefits included) and to the full family allowances, throughout the period of suspension of the contract.
+Where the worker is unable to provide their services as a result of sickness or accident, they are entitled to two thirds of their remuneration (benefits included) and to the full family allowances, throughout the period of suspension of the contract.

 The Congolese Labour Code provides for the following occasional leave:

 These days are not deductible from the legal minimum vacation and cannot be split.
 The employer must only pay for occasional leave up to a maximum of 15 working days per year.